 - Nutritional counseling

 The Sports Medicine team at Driscoll Children's Hospital consists of a sports medicine trained physician, certified athletic trainer and licensed nursing staff.
-We work hand-in-hand with the pediatric orthopaedic surgeons in the Orthopaedics Department and physical therapists in the Rehabilitation Department.
+We work hand-in-hand with the pediatric orthopedic surgeons in the Orthopaedics Department and physical therapists in the Rehabilitation Department.

 Visit all your child's specialists in one trip to Driscoll Children's Hospital!